jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 ## Packaging

-Five doses of the Pfizer-BioNTech vaccine are combined into a single vial.
+Five 0.3mL doses of the Pfizer-BioNTech vaccine are combined into a single vial.
 News outlets report that vials are often overfilled and US and EU regulators encourage that extra doses be administered from a vial if possible.[^28][^29] 195 vials are stored on a tray and up to five trays are placed in a custom shipping box (which then holds 4,875 doses).[^30]

-Both Moderna contract manufacturers package the vaccine in vials containing doses each.
-10 vials are combined into one carton, and 12 cartons into a case.
+Moderna's vaccine vials hold 10 doses of 0.5mL each.
+Moderna combines 10 vials into one carton and 12 cartons into a case.
 Up to 192 cases can be stacked on one shipping pallet (which would then hold 230,400 doses).[^31]

 ## Global Distribution